Zachhi/ServerClient-IPCMechanisms/README.md

 # ServerClient-IPCMechanisms

-Implementation of a server client program that speaks to each other using one of three possible IPC mechanisms.
+Implementation of a server client program that speaks to each other using one of three possible IPC mechanisms (named pipes, message queueing, shared memory).
 The client connects to the server, who defines a communication protocol, and then the client sends properly formulated messages over a communication pipe.

 The server hosts electocardiogram points of 15 patients suffering from various cardiac diseases.
 The client is able to request and recieve data points in different formats.